A brief history of the 'women's Tour de France'

 24 teams will ride 1,029 kilometers over the eight stages, and the race ends with a summit finish atop the Super Planche des Belles Filles.

-Long the bane of the women’s pro racing scene, TV broadcasting of the TdFF is locked and loaded.
+Long the bane of women’s pro racing, TV broadcasting of the TdFF is locked and loaded.
 NBC Sports has rights to broadcast the race in the U.S. in both 2022 and 2023, and Europeans can watch on Discovery Sports and Eurovision Sport.
 ESPN will broadcast in Latin America and the Caribbean, and Australians can watch the action on SBS OnDemand.

 Allez!